About NI Voiceless

 VIDEOS – we produce educational videos that present the truth about human development and the reasons why abortion is never the answer to human needs.

-SIGNPOSTING – we seek to promote and support pro-life organisations active in NI.
+SIGNPOSTING – we seek to promote and encourage support for pro-life organisations and, especially, organisations providing support to women in need active in NI.

 When?
 Our Story